genesiscommunitysuccess/docs/docs/03_server/07_consolidator/03_advanced.md

 The syntax for an input to a GPAL function is `sum { feeAmount }`

-Within the curly brackets of the function, you can access all the fields on a row, and you can use any kotlin operation on the row.
+Within the curly brackets of the function, you can access all the fields on a row, and you can use any Kotlin operation on the row.
 The function will be applied over the result, unless the result is null, in which case it will be ignored.

 | Function      | Description                               | Input      | Output        | Index Scan    |